 I experienced a brief moment of frustration with myself about my introverted tendencies and then quickly shifted my thoughts toward self-acceptance.
 My daughter and I both had fun together and we also tried the outdoor thing.
 Albiet briefly.
 I don’t know how to “do” anyone else and unless I tip into comparison, I am content.

-A reader of my blog or FB page shared a quote with me several months back that I love and which I suspect you, too, might appreciate:
+A reader of my blog or FB page shared this quote with me several months back that I love and which I suspect you, too, might appreciat.

 Wow.
 I like to read that over and over and let it sink in deep and take root.